Free JWT Token Generator & Builder - Create Signed JWTs Online

-Build and sign JWT tokens instantly in your browser.
-Select an algorithm, enter a secret key, define your payload claims, and generate a signed JWT — no sign-up, no server, 100% private.
+Generate and sign JWT tokens instantly in your browser.
+Pick HS256, HS384, or HS512, enter your secret key, define payload claims, and create a valid signed JWT token - no sign-up, no server, 100% private.

 Related Developer Tools